kendallm360/smart-tech/README.md

 </details>

 ## About the project
-FAQ: Is this the same Smart Tech that Steve Carell's character in "The 40-Year-Old Virgin" worked?
+FAQ: Is this the same Smart Tech that Steve Carell's character in "The 40-Year-Old Virgin" worked throughtout the movie?
 Answer: YES

-More importantly Smart Tech is an application that I built in my free time to showcase all of the skills I learned this year.
+More importantly Smart Tech is an application that I built in my free time to showcase all of my frontend engineering skills.
+I am currently rewriting the application to solidify my learning while still challenging myself to learn more technologies.
+Smart Tech2.0 will include Jest testing, themes for my styled components, an Express.js backend, materialUI, and github documentation via Wiki.

 I am still challenging myself to learn <a href="#future-additions">more technologies</a> while improving on what I've already learned so this project will always be under construction.

 ## Deployed Application